Turisas

 Turisas is a Finnish metal band from Hämeenlinna.
 They were founded in 1997 by Mathias Nygård and Jussi Wickström, and named after an ancient Finnish god of war.

-Turisas are a folk metal band, incorporating elements of power metal and symphonic metal along with frequent harsh vocals.
-Turisas is known to play most of their solos on electric violin, as opposed to traditional guitar solos.
+Turisas plays folk metal, incorporating elements of power metal and symphonic metal along with frequent harsh vocals.
+They are known to play most of their solos on electric violin, as opposed to traditional guitar solos.

+History

 Battle Metal (2004–2007)

-Since 2003, Turisas have been signed to Century Media records, which released their debut album Battle Metal in 2004.
+Since 2003, Turisas have been signed to Century Media Records, which released their debut album Battle Metal in 2004.
 Then the band went on a European tour with various guest musicians on instruments such as violins and accordions.

 On 28 October 2005, guitarist Georg Laakso was badly injured in a car accident and due to the extent of his spinal cord injuries, on 12 July 2006 issued a statement of his permanent resignation from the band on the official website.
 Nevertheless, the band continued to work on their second album, titled The Varangian Way, which was released in early 2007.
 Jussi Wickström recorded all guitars on the album.

 Mathias Nygård revealed in the January 2007 edition of Terrorizer magazine that the touring musicians Hannes Horma, Olli Vänskä, Janne Mäkinen and Antti Laurila had been added to the band as full-time members, taking them up to an 8-piece act.
 It later turned out that of the two accordion players, only Mäkinen had become an official member.
 Laurila is no longer a touring musician for the band.
 On 19 February 2007, keyboardist Antti Ventola posted a message on the Turisas discussion forum announcing that he and the band had parted ways.
 This was later confirmed by the rest of the band.
 Mathias Nygård performed the keyboards on The Varangian Way and Turisas are presently using backing tracks to replicate them on stage.